Reviews You Can Rely On

 Credit: Ian Nicholson

-Even after extended camping trips in the pouring rain, the Beta had the longest-lasting DWR (Durable Water Repellent) coating that resisted wetting out more than any other model we tested.
-In our direct side-by-side comparisons, it excelled in our shower and garden hose tests, keeping us comfortable and dry.
-It also kept us dry during two dozen days of backpacking, climbing, and ski touring over a very damp autumn in the Pacific Northwest.
+In our direct side-by-side comparisons, it also excelled in our shower and garden hose tests, keeping us comfortable and dry.
+Similarly, it kept us dry during two dozen days of backpacking, climbing, and ski touring over a very damp autumn in the Pacific Northwest.

 arc'teryx beta jacket - all of our testers appreciate the low-profile velcro wrist cuffs...